 This is a tough question.
-Some say no, never negotiate your prices and I was once told by a woman never discount your prices because clients will never see the value of your
+Some say no, never negotiate your prices, and I was once told by a woman never to discount your prices because clients will never see the value of your

-product.
-I agree wholeheartedly with her but that was before we had this huge economic problem.
-If you are really tight on cash and the sale could mean the difference between your cell phone being on or off this month, then YES offer a one time discount but to ensure that you can go back up on your prices later you might want to embellish your situation a bit by using the following excuses:
+I agree wholeheartedly with her, but that was before we had this huge economic problem.
+If you are really tight on cash and the sale could mean the difference between your cell phone is on or off this month, then YES, offer a one-time discount, but to ensure that you can go back up on your prices later, you might want to embellish your situation a bit by using the following excuses:

 2. I have extra inventory this month.
 I can give you a 25% discount if you can pay within 3 days.

 3. We’re having a special this month for our regular clients (or new clients) 25% off the first purchase.

 4. If I’m late on my mortgage again, the bank is going to foreclose.
 PLEASE buy some products from me!
 (OK, I’m kidding on that one, but it’s not like many of us have not been there as Entrepreneurs)

 You MUST make it a win/win situation.
 Never make it totally to their advantage or totally to yours.

 When you offer a discount, there are several things to consider: